technomancy/bus-scheme/README.txt

 for anything serious is (right now) ill-advised.

 Bus Scheme aims for general Scheme usefulness optimized for learning and fun.
-It's not targeting R5RS or anything like that.
+It's loosely targeting R5RS, but varies in huge ways.

 == Usage